fbpx

 2) Flexibility and Career Options

 Studying Dentistry gives you great flexibility over your work life.
-After graduating you can decide to either go on and specialise, work as a general dental practitioner, manage your own practice or work dental research.
+After graduating, you can choose to specialize in areas such as orthodontics, periodontics, or pediatric dentistry.

 3) Teamwork

-As a Dentist you get to work as a team on a daily basis.
-You learn to form good working relationships with a range of professionals such as dental nurses, consultants from different specialities, dental therapists and dental hygienists.
+As a dentist, you get to work as a team on a daily basis.
+You learn to form good working relationships with a range of professionals, such as dental nurses, consultants from different specialities, dental therapists and dental hygienists.

 4) Life Long Learning